 For copper piping the basis of design shall be brazed or soldered fittings.
-The engineer of record may recommend specific press seal fitting for alternate pricing
+The engineer of record may recommend specific press seal fitting for alternate pricing shall be premolded.
+In unexposed areas the insulation can be foil wrapped.

 All condensate drain lines shall be insulated to the vertical main.
 In exposed areas insulation